Nafir: Africa

-After the Muslim Arabs conquered the whole of North Africa as far as the Maghreb in the 7th century, most of the empires on the southern edge of the Sahara were at least partially Islamized by the 14th century.
-With the founding of Islamic sultanates, the African rulers adopted kettle drums, long trumpets and double-reed instruments from the Arab-Persian tradition in their representative orchestras and as insignia of their power.
+After the Muslim Arabs conquered the entire Maghreb in the 7th century, most of the empires on the southern edge of the Sahara had been at least partially Islamized by the 14th century.
+With the founding of Islamic sultanates, the African rulers adopted kettle drums, long trumpets, and double-reed instruments from the Arab-Persian tradition in their representative orchestras and as insignia of their power.
 The instruments were adopted in musical styles that were still mainly rooted in the African tradition.
 The narrow-bore metal trumpets used by the Hausa in northern Nigeria and in the south are typical.
-In Nigera they are known as kakaki and with similar names further afield in the western Sudan region.
+In Nigeria, they are known as kakaki and with similar names further afield in the western Sudan region.
 The kakaki is an extremely long, thin trumpet related to the Central Asian karnai.
 These are known as gashi among Islamic people in Chad and among the Kanuri people in Nigeria.

 Kakaki musical instruments players from Northern Nigeria.